denten-books/plain-text/2-surface.md

 sciences is dedicated to speech, speaking, writing, grammar (literary and philosophical), poetry (meter and verse), and, most relevant to our discussion, "the knowledge of ciphers."
 Here Bacon boasts of inventing a "highest degree of cipher” that can signify "all in all" (*omnia per omnia*).
-Bacon proceeds to describe a "fivefold," "bi-literarie” alphabet, which encodes each letter of the English language using a five-letter long string of As and Bs.
-The letter A, for example, becomes "aaaaa."
-B becomes "aaaab," C "aaaba," and so on to Z, represented as "babbb."
-"Neither is this a small matter," Bacon writes:
+Bacon proceeded to describe a "fivefold," "bi-literarie" alphabet, which encodes each letter of the English language using a five-letter long string of As and Bs.
+The letter A, for example, became "aaaaa."
+B became "aaaab," C "aaaba," and so on to Z, rendered as "babbb."
+"Neither is this a small matter," Bacon wrote:

 > These Cypher-Characters have, and may performe: For by this *Art* a way is opened, whereby a man may expresse and signifie the intentions of his minde, at